Freddie Lee Peterkin: Beyond Comprehension

-The Beyond Comprehension album was Peterkin's first critically acclaimed solo recording that established him as a recording artist and songwriter on radio and in the music press.
-In August 2008 Peterkin flew a copy of Beyond Comprehension to be debut in the US by Radio DJ Dawn Brady on WSWN Sugar 900 Radio.
+The Beyond Comprehension album was Peterkin's first critically acclaimed solo recording; it established him as a recording artist and songwriter on radio and in the music press.
+In August 2008, Peterkin flew a copy of Beyond Comprehension to Radio DJ Dawn Brady on WSWN Sugar 900 Radio; this was the album's US debut.
 Peterkin chose Sugar 900 Radio because he grew up working in the surrounding sugar cane fields and orange groves.
-This made Dawn Brady the first DJ on radio in the US to play material from Peterkin's debut album.
-Stellar Award winning radio station WMBM Radio became the next station to support the album, with DJs MJ Smith and Jerry 'the disciple' Sawyer, interviewing Peterkin on four occasions.
+Stellar Award winning radio station WMBM Radio became the next station to support the album, with DJs MJ Smith and Jerry 'the Disciple' Sawyer, interviewing Peterkin on four occasions.

 Other radio stations such as WHQT, Hot 105FM have since followed suit.
 Chief Jimmie Brown interviewed Peterkin for the first time alongside Walter Clyde Orange of the Commodores on Hot 105FM in September 2008.
 The first Radio station in the UK to play the song 'Brighter Days' from the album 'Beyond Comprehension' was Mike Rimmer on BBC Radio WM in August 2008.

 The album Beyond Comprehension was produced by music heavyweights Tony Bean and Colin Bassett at 5am Productions for 5am Records, Birmingham, UK.
 5am have been noted for their work with UK soul star Lemar, and US stars Kelly Rowland, Usher, Tyrese and Justin Timberlake.
 The PR behind the album was Michael Grant, formerly a child reggae star in the group Musical Youth, and Jessie Tsang.

 Beyond Comprehension was initially distributed independently through CD Baby and iTunes and has gained popularity through British soul clubs and specialist soul music radio stations such as Solar Radio, Starpoint Radio and 209 Radio.
 Most recently he was interviewed on mainstream FM stations by Tony Roots on New Style Radio 98.7FM and by Joe Aldred on BBC Radio WM 95.6FM.